 Yes.
 If you cancel your auto insurance mid-policy you will receive a refund less any penalties and administrative fees you may incur.
 However, if you pay monthly, you may not have any covered periods to refund.
 If you pay the lump annual premium, you may be refunded the remainder of your coverage by a short rate or pro-rated.
 You will also most likely have to pay a penalty for canceling prior to the expiration of your policy.

 Fees and Penalties For Cancelling Car Insurance Prior To Coverage Ending

 There are typically 2 formats for calculating fees pertaining to early car insurance policy cancellation.
 These are:

 Most often, insurance companies that charge a penalty for early cancellation of car insurance policies will cancel your policy under the short rate method.
 This is when the insured decides to cancel the policy.
 Cancellation fees can vary from insurance company to insurance company.
 However, when an insurance company decides to cancel your car insurance policy prior to the end of the coverage period, they will cancel your policy pro-rata.
-In this instance, if you paid the full year premium upfront, the company will refund you any unearned premiums.
-This means the months you have not yet been covered under for the remainder of the policy.
+In this instance, if you paid the full-year premium upfront, the company will refund you any unearned premiums.
+This means the months you have not yet been covered for the remainder of the policy.

 How To Cancel A Car Insurance Policy Early

 To keep your car insurance history in good standing, it is important that you take the proper steps to cancel your car insurance.
 Follow the steps outlined below to cancel your car insurance to keep your car insurance history in good standing.

 Research Other Car Insurance Providers